uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 backlink: "../../"
 right_column:
   ctas:
+    - title: Already a teacher?
+      text: |
+        Find out how to train to become a teacher in England.
+      link_text: "Come to England to teach"
+      link_target: "/international-candidates#already-a-teacher-teach-in-england"
+      icon: "icon-person"
     - title: Online Q&As
       text: |
         Come to an online event where you can ask advice from our panel of